Privacy Policy

 1. What Information Do We Collect?

-All personal information you provide must be true, complete, and accurate, and you must notify us of any changes to such personal information.
+All personal information you provide must be true, complete, and accurate.
+Please notify us of any changes.

-We automatically collect certain information when you visit, use, or navigate the Services.
-This information does not reveal your specific identity (like your name or contact information).
-Still, it may include device and usage information, such as your IP address, browser and device characteristics, operating system, language preferences, referring URLs, device name, country, location, information about how and when you use our Services, and other technical details.
+When you visit, use, or navigate our Services, we automatically collect certain technical information.
+This does not reveal your specific identity (like your name or contact information) but may include device and usage data such as your IP address, browser and device characteristics, operating system, language preferences, referring URLs, country, location, and information about how and when you use our Services.

 - Log and Usage Data.
-Log and usage data is service-related, diagnostic, usage, and performance information our servers automatically collect when you access or use our Services.
+Service-related diagnostic, usage, and performance information our servers automatically collect when you access the Services.

 2. How Do We Process Your Information?

-In Short: We process your information to provide, improve, and administer our Services, communicate with you for security and fraud prevention, and to comply with the law.
+We process your information to provide, improve, and administer our Services, communicate with you, ensure security, prevent fraud, and comply with the law.
 We may also process your information for other purposes with your consent.

 3. What Legal Bases Do We Rely On to Process Your Information?

-In Short: We only process your personal information when we believe it is necessary and we have a valid legal reason to do so under applicable law.
+We only process your personal information when we believe it is necessary and we have a valid legal reason to do so under applicable law.
+As a Norwegian company, we process personal data in accordance with the Norwegian Personal Data Act (Personopplysningsloven), which incorporates the GDPR into Norwegian law.

-If you are in the EU or UK
+If you are in the EU, EEA, or UK

-The General Data Protection Regulation (GDPR) and UK GDPR require us to explain the valid legal bases we rely on in order to process your personal information.
-As such, we may rely on the following legal bases:
+The GDPR and UK GDPR require us to explain the legal bases we rely on to process your personal information.
+We rely on the following:

 - Consent.
-We may process your information if you have permitted us to use your personal information for a specific purpose.
+We may process your information if you have given us specific permission for a particular purpose.

 If you are located in Canada

-We may process your information if you have given us specific permission (i.e., express consent) to use your personal information for a specific purpose, or in situations where your permission can be inferred (i.e., implied consent).
+We may process your information if you have given us specific permission (express consent), or in situations where your permission can be inferred (implied consent).

 - For investigations, fraud detection, and prevention